 Consult this handy dog clipper guide if you are unsure which clippers you need.
 The guide will help you find the type and style clipper most suitable for your dog’s coat.

 Sometimes your dog’s coat won’t be enough to keep him warm.
-In extreme weather conditions, consider dressing your dog in a jacket or sweater and cover his paws with boots.
+Consider dressing your dog in a jacket or sweater in extreme weather conditions and covering his paws with boots.

 Use these simple rules to help keep your dog safe and warm, so you don’t have any excuses for staying inside and skipping those all-important daily walks.

 *DogsBestLife.com participates in the Chewy Associates Program, an affiliate advertising program that lets our site earn fees by linking to Chewy.com.